-On the occasion of the fourteen stages judged in Mulhouse, three Tour de France winners have triumphed there: Nicolas Frantz for the first visit in 1925, Bernard Hinault on a time-trial in 1981 and Laurent Fignon in 1992.
-The last finish in the city in 2014 had allowed Tony Martin to show all his talent when he conquered the win after a 60-kilometre solo effort, dropping his final rival on the climb of the Markstein.
+Three of the fourteen stages finishes in Mulhouse so far have gone to Tour de France winners: Nicolas Frantz on the first visit in 1925, Bernard Hinault in a time trial in 1981 and Laurent Fignon in 1992.
+The last finish in the city, back in 2014, showcased Tony Martin's sheer talent, with the German taking the stage 60 kilometres after dropping his final rival on the Markstein climb.